Autumn Term 1 2023

 The children really enjoyed completing a word search to find subject specific vocabulary about Rock and Soils.
 Following this, the children then looked up the meaning of words that they didn’t know to deepen their understanding of the vocabulary.
 This linked to their prior learning in KS1 about materials and thinking about the properties of them.
 We added this scientific vocabulary to our working wall.

-Following this, Year 3 continued to investigate how various rocks differ from one another by investigating their hardness.
+Following this, Year 3 continued to investigate how various rocks differ from one another by investigating their hardness and whether they float or sink in water.
 In small groups the children worked scientifically to investigate this.
 We discussed how they could do this.
 Some children suggested scratching the rocks with their finger nail or with another rock.
 The class tested granite, sandstone, marble, chalk, limestone and slate.
 Once the class tested their rocks they looked a their results to discuss which was the hardest and softest.
 We then discussed the use of soft rocks, such as chalk, for writing with and hard rocks, such as granite, for work tops in kitchens.
 The class concluded that they had been working scientifically to observe and classify rocks.

 Meanwood Valley Farm Trip